Shui-Yu/shui-yu.github.io/_pages/about.md

 ---
 title: About Shui
 subtitle: Shui is currently a graduate student in University of Southern California, pursuing a Master degree in Business Analytics.
-With former background of mathematics and statistics, she also have a great passion for art and design.
+With solid background of mathematics and statistics, she also have a great passion for art and design.
 description:
 featured_image: /images/demo/demo-landscape.jpg
 ---